albertobeltrami/Report/report.md

 I ran (on the Kali terminal) the Netcat listener with the `nc -lvp 1234` command.
 This command "listen" from an incoming connection on the 1234 port.
 This port number was written in the `php-reverse-shell.php` file (so, at that point it was written in the `hello.php` file, too).

 To start the connection, I browsed http://10.0.2.15/Hackademic_RTB1/wp-content/plugins/hello.php.
-This means I was accessing the `hello.php` file I have modified in the previously steps, and executing the script (written in the `hello.php` file) to activate a reverse shell connection between Kali and the target.
+This means I was requesting the `hello.php` file I have modified in the previously steps, and executing the script (written in the `hello.php` file) to activate a reverse shell connection between Kali and the target.
 After that, I was able to execute command within the target machine from Kali.

 ## Exploiting the target